Recurring

 urban forestry

-Watch for follow-up details on how trees are chosen for removal and whether replanting or longer-term maintenance is funded alongside removals.
+Watch for details on which trees are slated for removal, how residents are notified, and whether replanting is funded alongside removals.

 Typically discussed at Advisory Recreation Board.
 Check back when the next agenda is published.